gboeing/osmnx/docs/source/getting-started.rst

 The :code:`simplification` module automatically processes the network's topology from the original raw OpenStreetMap data, such that nodes represent intersections/dead-ends and edges represent the street segments that link them.
 This takes two primary forms: graph simplification and intersection consolidation.

 **Graph simplification** cleans up the graph's topology so that nodes represent intersections or dead-ends and edges represent street segments.
 This is important because in OpenStreetMap raw data, ways comprise sets of straight-line segments between nodes: that is, nodes are vertices for streets' curving line geometries, not just intersections and dead-ends.
 By default, OSMnx simplifies this topology by discarding non-intersection/dead-end nodes while retaining the complete true edge geometry as an edge attribute.
-When multiple OpenStreetMap ways are merged into a single graph edge, the ways' attribute values are collapsed into a single edge attribute value if they are all the same, or a list of unique values if any of them differ.
+When multiple OpenStreetMap ways are merged into a single graph edge, the ways' attribute values can be aggregated into a single value.

 **Intersection consolidation** is important because many real-world street networks feature complex intersections and traffic circles, resulting in a cluster of graph nodes where there is really just one true intersection as we would think of it in transportation or urban design.
 Similarly, divided roads are often represented by separate centerline edges: the intersection of two divided roads thus creates 4 nodes, representing where each edge intersects a perpendicular edge, but these 4 nodes represent a single intersection in the real world.
 OSMnx can consolidate such complex intersections into a single node and optionally rebuild the graph's edge topology accordingly.
+When multiple OpenStreetMap nodes are merged into a single graph node, the nodes' attribute values can be aggregated into a single value.

 Converting, Projecting, Saving
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OSMnx can convert a MultiDiGraph to a `MultiGraph`_ if you prefer an undirected representation of the network, or to a `DiGraph`_ if you prefer a directed representation without any parallel edges.
+OSMnx's :code:`convert` module can convert a MultiDiGraph to a `MultiGraph`_ if you prefer an undirected representation of the network, or to a `DiGraph`_ if you prefer a directed representation without any parallel edges.
 It can also convert a MultiDiGraph to/from GeoPandas node and edge `GeoDataFrames`_.
 The nodes GeoDataFrame is indexed by OSM ID and the edges GeoDataFrame is multi-indexed by :code:`u, v, key` just like a NetworkX edge.
 This allows you to load arbitrary node/edge ShapeFiles or GeoPackage layers as GeoDataFrames then model them as a MultiDiGraph for graph analysis.

 You can easily project your graph to different coordinate reference systems using the :code:`projection` module.
 If you're unsure which `CRS`_ you want to project to, OSMnx can automatically determine an appropriate UTM CRS for you.

-Using the :code:`io` module, you can save your graph to disk as a GraphML file (to load into other network analysis software) or a GeoPackage (to load into other GIS software).
+Using the :code:`io` module, you can save your graph to disk as a GraphML file (to load into other network analysis software), a GeoPackage (to load into other GIS software), or an OSM XML file.
 Use the GraphML format whenever saving a graph for later work with OSMnx.

 Working with Elevation
 ^^^^^^^^^^^^^^^^^^^^^^

 The :code:`elevation` module lets you automatically attach elevations to the graph's nodes from a local raster file or a web service like the Google Maps `Elevation API`_.
 You can also calculate edge grades (i.e., rise-over-run) and analyze the steepness of certain streets or routes.

-Network Statistics
+Network Measures
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

-You can use the :code:`stats` module to calculate a variety of geometric and topological measures as well as street network bearing/orientation statistics.
+You can use the :code:`stats` module to calculate a variety of geometric and topological measures as well as street network bearing and orientation statistics.
 These measures define streets as the edges in an undirected representation of the graph to prevent double-counting bidirectional edges of a two-way street.
 You can easily generate common stats in transportation studies, urban design, and network science, including intersection density, circuity, average node degree (connectedness), betweenness centrality, and much more.

 You can also use NetworkX directly to calculate additional topological network measures.

 Routing
 ^^^^^^^

-The :code:`speed` module can impute missing speeds to the graph edges.
-This imputation can obviously be imprecise, and the user can override it by passing in arguments that define local speed limits.
-It can also calculate free-flow travel times for each edge.

 The :code:`distance` module can find the nearest node(s) or edge(s) to coordinates using a fast spatial index.
 The :code:`routing` module can solve shortest paths for network routing, parallelized with multiprocessing, using different weights (e.g., distance, travel time, elevation change, etc).
+It can also impute missing speeds to the graph edges.
+This imputation can obviously be imprecise, so the user can override it by passing in arguments that define local speed limits.
+It can also calculate free-flow travel times for each edge.

 Visualization
 ^^^^^^^^^^^^^